 Types of Radishes

 Radishes are a tasty and nutritious food.
 All parts of the radish plant are edible.
 The most commonly eaten part is the root, however.
-The roots have a variety of colours, including red, pink, purple, white, yellow, green and black.
+The roots have a variety of colours, including red, pink, purple, white, yellow, green, and black.
 Most have a white interior, but some have a coloured flesh.
 They have a peppery taste, which ranges from hot to mild, and add a crunchy texture to salads.
 The coloured forms give salads a very attractive appearance.

-An Edible Plant
+An Edible and Useful Plant

 An oil is extracted from some radish seeds.
 While this generally isn't used as a culinary oil due to its very strong taste, it's still useful.
 It's added to some cosmetics as a moisturizer.
 It's also being investigated for its potential to act as a biofuel.